playbeing/dinish/docs/dinish/index.md

 [frac feature](https://fonts.playbeing.com/dinish/features#frac),
 which translates fractions like 3/4 into the classic ¾ notation.

+Version v3.006 introduces support for Cyrillic, contributed by Stefan Peev.
+It includes support for multiple languages, including alternate letterforms needed for Bulgarian.
+Because few native speakers had a chance to look at the result, support for Cyrillic is considered beta quality in v3.006.
+That said, at least six major languages can now be set in DINish, and the glyphs look like they've always been part of DINish, so thank you, Stefan!

 ## DINish demo pages

 See the [features page](https://fonts.playbeing.com/dinish/features) for